Introduction to Maatdesk

 Once you successfully log in and access Maatdesk, you will see these three main sections first:

-1. Top bar: Contains shortcuts to work with time entries, communication, and notifications.
+1. Top bar: Contains shortcuts to work with time entries, communication, and notifications as well as the search bar.

 2. Left side panel: Contains all the links to the application modules.